nathanleiby/game3/README.md

 - `@onready` mapping to nodes (with ideal setup for type checking and editor autocomplete)
 - setting a `class_name` (why not always expose?)

+--

+TODO:

+- [ ] Enemies are not taking damage as expected in the test `Level.tscn`.
+Targeting and collisions appear to be working as expected at a high level.